 Cryopreservation of oocytes or embryos preceded by controlled ovarian stimulation (COS) can increase the chance of future pregnancy in women with breast cancer who risk therapy-induced ovarian failure.
 In women with estrogen-receptor (ER) positive breast cancer, alternative COS protocols with tamoxifen or letrozole are being used to theoretically inhibit breast cancer growth during COS.

-To assess the effects of tamoxifen or letrozole, in addition to standard controlled ovarian stimulation (COS) protocols, on the breast cancer－free interval in premenopausal women with breast cancer who undergo COS for embryo or oocyte cryopreservation.
+To assess the effects of tamoxifen or letrozole, in addition to standard COS protocols, on the breast cancer－free interval in premenopausal women with ER positive breast cancer who undergo COS for embryo or oocyte cryopreservation.

 Randomised trials comparing different COS protocols in women with breast cancer were eligible for inclusion.